st3kin/python_avo_toast_supply_chain_analysis/README.md

 | Olive Oil      | Spain       |
 | Sourdough Bread| United Kingdom      |

-Even the simplest meal is the product of a **vast, interconnected global food system**.
+Even the simplest meal is the product of a vast, interconnected global food system.

 ---

-## 🛠️ Tools Used
+## Tools Used

 | Purpose              | Tool            |
 |----------------------|-----------------|